norydev/NoryDev.github.io/about/index.md

 imgclass: coffee
 ---

 <p class="lead" markdown="1">I’m Fabien Loup.
-I'm a Senior Ruby Developer at Silverfin.</p>
+I'm a Senior Software Developer.</p>

+I currently work for [Vavato](https://vavato.com/en/homepage), an online auction house out of Belgium.

-Prior to that, I worked for Pisano, a software company in Istanbul.
-Before that I was a freelance software developer and mostly worked with Belgian team mates for Belgian customers.
+Prior to that, I worked for various companies, either as a full time employee or as a consultant, both on-site and remotely.
 A long time ago, I graduated and then worked as an Electronics Engineer in my home country, Switzerland.

-I currently work for [Silverfin](https://www.silverfin.com/en), a company that provides many useful tools for Accounting firms.
-Since I work remotely, and my wife and I aren't sure about where to live, we are moving around Europe at the moment.

 I like to [Hitchhike](https://www.somewherexpress.com) around Europe with my friends.
-If you are also a Hitchhiker or traveler and want a bed in Istanbul, contact me on [Trustroots](https://www.trustroots.org/profile/redfox).
+If you are also a Hitchhiker or traveler and want to meet up, contact me on [Trustroots](https://www.trustroots.org/profile/redfox).

 I'm norydev on the Internets.
 As people ask me what “norydev” means: it's an anagram of my [hometown](https://en.wikipedia.org/wiki/Yverdon-les-Bains).